AdobeDocs/deliverability-learn.en/help/putting-it-in-practice/acc-technical-recommendations.md

 ---
-solution: Campaign Classic
-product: campaign
-title: Technical recommendations for improving deliverability with Adobe Campaign Classic
+title: Campaign Classic - Technical recommendations
 description: Discover techniques, configurations, and tools that you can use to improve your deliverability rate with Adobe Campaign Classic.
-audience: delivery
-content-type: reference
-topic-tags: deliverability-management
+feature: Putting it in practice
+topics: Deliverability
+kt:
+thumbnail:
+doc-type: article
+activity: understand
+team: ACS
 ---

-# Technical recommendations{#technical-recommendations}
+# Campaign Classic - Technical recommendations {#technical-recommendations}

 Several techniques, configurations, and tools that you can use to improve your deliverability rate when using Adobe Campaign Classic are listed below.